 The map is incomplete and is a work in progress.

-The following repeaters are currently linked full time for testing and debugging.
+The below repeaters are currently linked full time for testing and debugging.

 The list below is incomplete and a work in progress.
 Technicians please help me keep this list updated and correct :-)